REGULATIONS FOR THE “VUČKO TRAIL” RACE

 It is obligatory for the athletes to have the following equipment with them, for the full duration of the race:

-• camel bag or bottles that contain at least one liter of liquid.
+- Camel bag or bottles that contain at least one liter of liquid.
 (Only for RED and BLUE courses!).

-- Wind or rain jacket suitable for bad weather in high mountain areas;
+- Wind or rain jacket suitable for bad weather in high mountain areas.

 8. RACE BIBS